Skip to content

 bash

-# Or manually test:
+# Or manually test the connection:

 mysql -h 127.0.0.1 -u csinspect -p csinspect -e "SHOW TABLES;"